osm2pgsql-dev/osm2pgsql-website/_manual-v2/05-running.md

 command line options when doing imports and updates.
 See the chapter [Middle](#middle) for details.

+Osm2pgsql needs the tables, indexes, etc. that it creates to be where it expects them to be.
+Do not rename of otherwise change anything created by osm2pgsql!
+{:.note}

 #### Getting Help or Version

 To get help or the program version call osm2pgsql with one of the following